Belize Whale Shark Diving and Snorkeling

-Brian has many years studying the migration of these whale sharks, and although he does not dive anymore, he still Captains the boat looking for these truly majestic creatures.
+Brian has many years studying the migration of these whale sharks, and although he does not dive any more, he still Captains the boat looking for these truly majestic creatures.

-Sometimes we can find ourselves diving in a school of horse eye or Carville jacks.
+Sometimes we can find ourselves diving in a school of horse-eye or Carville jacks.
 We are frequently visited by Dolphins that feed on the fishes, as well as other sharks (Caribbean Reef Sharks, Bull Sharks, or Hammerhead Sharks).

 When to Come?

-The Whale Shark Season in Belize normally begins about 2 days before the full moon up until 10 days after in the months of March, April, May and June.
-However, traditionally April and May has been the best months to come and see them.
+The Whale Shark Season in Belize normally begins about 2 days before the full moon up until 10 days after in the months of March, April, May, and June.
+However, traditionally April and May have been the best months to come and see them.

 Whale Shark Tour

-The whale shark Tours normally last full day, beginning in the morning and not returning until the late evening.
+The whale shark Tours normally last a full day, beginning in the morning and not returning until the late evening.
 Divers get 2 dives, and snorkelers get 2 snorkel sessions in the whale shark zone.

 Most of the time on the trip is spent having lunch, and snorkeling the patched reefs inside the barrier reef as we wait for our next session to go in the park.

-1 hour 30 min
+1 hour 30 min (one-way)

-9:00 am – 4:30 pm
+9:00 am – 4:00 pm